Archive for August, 2007

 This last kind of facilitation is very important to us since it will allow us participating to the ICHIM 07 international conference which will take place in Toronto at the end of october, during which we’ll have the chance to present i-muse.

-I was in Cortona in the evening of august 16, the eighth stop of the Vespatour, and while I was talking with a guy I met at the hostel, he recommended me to visit Arezzo, a place I didn’t plan to visit.
+I was in Cortona in the evening of august 16, the eighth stop of the Vespatour, when a guy I met at the hostel recommended me to go to Arezzo, a town I didn’t plan to visit.

-The first picture shows Piazza Grande, in which maybe someone will recognize the window of the famous scene “Maria, throw down the keys!”.
+The first picture shows Piazza Grande.
+May be someone will recognize the window of the hilarious scene “Maria, throw down the keys!”. 🙂

-The second one is where Guido (Benigni) hit Dora (Braschi) while he was going by bicycle and then he greet her with the words “Buongiorno Principessa!“, while the third one is the park near the Cathedral where I rested for some time to write a postcard, the second of the two ones I sent during the journey, a postcard beginning with those words since it was for a special girl.
+The second one is where Guido (Benigni) hit Dora (Braschi) while he was going by bicycle and then he greeted her saying “Buongiorno Principessa!“, while the third one is the park near the Cathedral where I rested a few minutes to write a postcard, the second one I sent during the journey, beginning with those words since it was for a girl. 😉

-The other 70 pictures of the day I spent in Arezzo are in the twelfth gallery of the Vespatour 2006.
+All the 70 pictures of the day I spent in Arezzo are in the twelfth gallery of the journey.

 PS: On that postcard I marked the wrong window in Piazza Grande.
-I did notice that once I was back and watched “Life is beautiful” again…
+I noticed that when I was back home and watched Benigni’s movie again…

 Most of them actually didn’t expect such a high quality of the guide in all its components: workings, graphics and contents.